Last updated: June 21, 2026

 The performance cost of stress is real and measurable, even when it’s not obvious from the outside.
 A horse that burns nervous energy in the paddock and post parade arrives at the starting gate having already spent resources it needs for the race.

 A horse that spends the first half-mile fighting its rider — because of over-restriction from the wrong equipment — has less left for the stretch.
 A horse that slows when others come alongside is giving away lengths at the exact moment the race is being decided.
-These are not subtle losses.
-They are measurable, start-by-start costs.
+These are measurable, start-by-start costs.

-Chronic stress compounds these acute performance costs.
-Peer-reviewed veterinary literature consistently links chronic stress to gastric ulcers in racehorses — studies estimate that up to 60–90% of performance horses develop them, a rate directly tied to the stress and intensive management conditions of racing life.
-The prevalence is high enough that many veterinarians now treat gastric ulcers as a baseline assumption in horses with unexplained behavioral change (source: The Horse, equine veterinary reference).
-Ulcers are both painful and performance-limiting.
-A horse managing chronic pain from ulcers is a horse running below its potential every time it trains and every time it races, often without a clear behavioral flag that something is wrong.
-It just runs like a slightly lesser version of itself, consistently, until someone identifies the cause.
+Chronic stress compounds these acute costs.
+Veterinary literature consistently links chronic stress to gastric ulcers in racehorses — with studies estimating that 60–90% of performance horses develop them.
+A horse managing chronic pain from ulcers runs like a slightly lesser version of itself, consistently, until someone identifies the cause.

-Equipment in horse racing is not decoration and it’s not a general performance booster.
+Equipment in horse racing is not decoration, and it’s not a general performance booster.
 Every piece of headgear a trainer puts on a horse is a response to a specific diagnosed behavioral problem.
-Understanding that connection — stress source to behavioral symptom to equipment tool — is what this section covers.
-It’s also the internal architecture of this entire cluster of articles.
+The table below maps each behavioral problem to its stress source and the equipment that addresses it.
+The most important column is the stress source — identifying it correctly is what makes the equipment choice work.

 | Behavioral Problem | Stress Source | Equipment Solution | Full Guide |